 How do I make a FOIA request to NCUA?

 You must make your request in writing.
 If you are seeking records about an Office of Inspector General (OIG) audit or internal NCUA investigation, send your request to the OIG.
 If you are seeking any other NCUA records, such as those concerning a credit union, send your request to the Office of General Counsel (OGC).
 If you are not sure which office might have the records you are seeking, you can call or write us to ask, or just send your request to OGC and you will be notified if it is transferred for processing.
-If you have any other questions about submitting a request, consult the Handbook for Obtaining Information from NCUA (opens new window)

 Where do I send a FOIA request?